 - Be more involved in campus life, including: clubs, Greek life, and student leadership.

 - Build relationships with their faculty and university employees.

-We also know that for the spring 2017/fall 2017 period one in three housing students achieved University Dean's List status of a GPA of 3.5 or higher.
 A review our graduation rate data further shows that students who live on campus their first year of college a more likely to graduate in four years than those who lived off campus.